microsoft/OCCT/README.md

 IT departments or administrators who are responsible for multiple computers should consider deploying the script file to all Windows clients with Office Apps connected to Microsoft Cloud Deutschland prior to the end of phase 9 and prepare the users.

+It is strongly recommended to inform all users about the upcoming changes and the necessary user actions.

 Either the users execute the script according to the provided instructions after the migration phase 9 is completed, or a scheduled task is created to execute OCCT regularly (e.g. on startup and every 10 minutes).

 If the tenant name is provided to OCCT as a parameter (e.g. `.\OCCT.ps1 -tenant MyTenant`), OCCT will check if the migration phase 9 has been completed for the tenant prior to reconfiguring the client.
 Without this parameter, OCCT will start updating the client configuration without any pre-checks.
-It is recommended to do the pre-check if OCCT should be executed periodically.
+It is required to do the pre-check if OCCT should be executed periodically.

 ### Summary
 1. Download OCCT.ps1 from this repository.